mkaplan9/city_guides/seattle.md

 One of my favorite spots in Seattle I could (and have) watched the goings on at the locks for hours, even in the rain.

 ### Golden Gardens Bonfires
 The city allows bonfires on the beach at Golden Gardens as long as they are contained in a fire pit.
 On warm weekend nights the beach fills up with people hanging, roasting smores, etc. Beware the roaming police officers: 80% are super nice and just trying to keep people safe, 20% will try to bust you for public drinking.

+### Green Lake Pitch and Putt
+Very fun pitch and putt (short golf) course.
+Cheap and only 9 holes so you're not committing to a whole day.
+Open March thru October.

 ## Not Tried
-### Green Lake Pitch and Putt
 ### Schmitz preserve park (old growth forest)
 ### Banana Republic Coliseum Theater
 ### Burke Museum